Chapter Notes

 The total momentum of an isolated system of interacting particles is conserved.

 This law is fundamental and applies to many situations, especially collisions.
 If two bodies A and B collide, the total momentum before the collision is equal to the total momentum after the collision.
+(Initial total momentum = Final total momentum)

 Equilibrium of a Particle

+In mechanics, a particle is in equilibrium when the net external force acting on it is zero.
 According to the first law, this means the particle is either at rest or moving with a constant velocity (zero acceleration).

 Given

-Horizontal force, FH=50 N
+- Horizontal force,

 To Find

-The angle θ the rope makes with the vertical.
+The angle the rope makes with the vertical.

 Concept